MrVitaly/community-starter-kit/CONTRIBUTING.md

 - **bug-low-priority**: DESCRIPTION PLACEHOLDER
 - **help-wanted**: DESCRIPTION PLACEHOLDER

-You can also help by translating documentation and reviewing open pull requests.
+You can also help by translating documentation and reviewing open pull requests!